Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 3. Selenium WebDriver API.

 ### What is the difference between Selenium and HP QTP?

+          ### Selenium                                          ### HP QTP/UFT
+ 1. Open source and doesn't require license fee.
+1. Commercial tool and requires license fee.

+ 2. Suitable for only web or browser based applications.
+2. Suitable for both client-server and web applications.

+ 3. Wide range of IDEs Eclipse, VisualStudio, Netbeans.
+3. Only QTP IDE.

+ 4. Supports Java, C#, Ruby, Python, PHP, Javascript.
+4. Supports VB Scripting.

+ 5. No built in object repository.
+Can be managed via       5.
+Built in object repository and easy to maintain.
+ UI element  user extension.

+ 6. No such integration available.
+6. Integration with test management tool like HP ALM.

+ 7. Scripts need to be updated with the API version change.
+7. Scripts are backward compatible.
+7.

+ 8. Easy and fast.
+8. Takes time for creating scripts and maintaining it.

+ 9. Supports additional pluggins that are not in Selenium.
+9. Supports SAP, Oracle and .Net with add-on license cost incurred.

 ### What are different automation frameworks that can be created using Selenium WebDriver?

 ### What are some of the important classes and interfaces of WebDriver?